jwlawson/jwlawson.github.io/_posts/2020-02-23-cmake-external-project.md

 title: Dependencies in cmake
 ---

 Many C++ projects have external dependencies, but there is no easy way to ensure that the required dependencies are available at build time.
 There has been a lot of work on package managers such as [conan] and [vcpkg], while other projects use git submodules or just throw an error if dependencies cannot be found.
-Many projects already use the build system generator [cmake], so its built in functionality can help without requiring developers to add support for a whole package management system.
+Many projects already use the build system generator [cmake], which provides built in functionality to help solve this problem without requiring developers to add support for a package management system.

 The primary way to find and control dependencies in cmake is through `find_package`, which looks for files matching a dependency and typically